fanzhemeng/CS246notes/lecture05.md

 			...
 	fi
 	```

 Note that the whitespaces around condition are immportant!!
-It is because `[` if
+It is because `[` is
 treated as a command here, and `]` is its last argument, acting like a terminator.

 * comparisons